ansible/tox-ansible/README.md

 tox -f sanity --ansible --conf tox-ansible.ini -- --test validate-modules -vvv
 ```

 The arguments after the `--` will be passed to the `ansible-test` command.
-Thus in this example only the `validate-modules` sanity test will run, but with an increased verbosity.
+Thus in this example, only the `validate-modules` sanity test will run, but with an increased verbosity.

 Same can be done to pass arguments to the `pytest` commands for the `unit-*` and `integration-*` environments: